chapel-lang/chapel/doc/rst/language/spec/ranges.rst

    when one of the ranges is bounded and the other is unbounded is currently unstable.
    We currently treat both ranges as being bounded.
-   This functionality is likely to change in the future.
+   This might change in the future.

 .. function:: operator ==(r1: range(?), r2: range(?)): bool